 Your 10-Step Guide to Tapping

-3. Use your fingertips to massage the head and then bring the fingertips down past your forehead and across your entire face.
-Use a similar motion to applying moisturiser or washing your face, concentrating on the eyebrows, under eyes, cheekbones and jaw.
+- Use your fingertips to massage the head and then bring the fingertips down past your forehead and across your entire face.
+Use a similar motion to applying moisturizer or washing your face, concentrating on the eyebrows, under eyes, cheekbones, and jaw.

-4. Work down the neck, squeezing and massaging whichever way feels good.
-Move the head and neck to accommodate your actions, tipping the head forwards, backwards or from side to side.
+- Work down the neck, squeezing and massaging whichever way feels good.
+Move the head and neck to accommodate your actions, tipping the head forward, backward or from side to side.
 Massage the back of the neck and stroke down the front of the neck until you reach the chest area.

-8. Bend at the hips and fold forwards with your legs slightly bent.
-Release the head, neck and shoulders toward the floor and begin to tap the centre and sides of the back, moving to the lower back, the hips and then the buttocks.
+- Bend at the hips and fold forward with your legs slightly bent.
+Release the head, neck, and shoulders toward the floor and begin to tap the center and sides of the back, moving to the lower back, the hips and then the buttocks.
 Use more force on the buttocks if you feel a lot of tension.

 Want more wellness tips from Danielle Copperman?
-These are the morning rituals she does daily.
+These are the breathing rituals she always practices.